bartmichu/ubuntu_maintenance_collection/README.md

   Adds and configures a local user account with SSH key and optional sudo privileges.
   Can be run on newly provisioned servers, before they are fully integrated into your Ansible infrastructure, to bootstrap a dedicated Ansible user account.
 See `docs/add_user.md` for more details.

+* `add_user_key.yaml`

+  Installs a public key into the user's authorized_keys.
+It can optionally make the provided key the only authorized key (exclusive mode).
+See `docs/add_user_key.md` for more details.

 * `check_state.yaml`
   Checks the state of an Ubuntu system, including available package upgrades (security and regular), services requiring a restart, and whether a system reboot is needed.
 Provides a summary of the findings.
 See `docs/check_state.md` for more details.